Xiaocheng-Zhang/CS4500/CS4500-Assignment-3/part1/REPO.md

 4) We will then check the memory usage.

-5) According to standard format, main function should be short and clean and the task should be well distributed into helper function to be completed.
+5) According to standard format, main function should be short and clean, and the task should be well distributed into helper function to be completed.
 If there are too much code in one function, we think the format can be improved by having more sub functions.